Contrast-Security-OSS/docs/content/user/apps/Route-coverage.md

 tags: "user UI applications route coverage exercised vulnerabilities" -->

-Learn more about Contrast's coverage of your application by viewing its findings for each route within it.
+## About Route Coverage

-A “Route” is defined as a combination of three distinct data points: the Normalized URL of the route, HTTP verb associated with the request (e.g., Get or Post) and method signature of the controller action.
-The more you exercise different routes, the more Contrast can successfully Assess and Protect your application.
+A “route” is a combination of three distinct data points: the Normalized URL of the route, HTTP verb associated with the request (e.g., Get or Post) and method signature of the controller action.
+By exercising each route in your application consistently, the Contrast agent can successfully assess the surface layer of your application and discover vulnerabilities.

+### Agent configuration

+Route coverage is available for Java Spring, .NET MVC and Webforms, and Node Express users.

+Route Coverage is enabled automatically for .NET or Node applications.
+For Java applications, you must specify the application name, using the following command, when deploying the Java agent: `-Dcontrast.appname = <example name>`.

 ## View Route Details

-In application's **Overview** tab, view the number of **Routes Exercised** compared to the number of total routes in your application.
+In your application's **Overview** tab, view the number of **Routes Exercised** compared to the number of total routes in your application.
 Click on the figure, or select the **Route Coverage** tab to view details for each route that Contrast has identified in the application.

 <a href="assets/images/App-overview.png" rel="lightbox" title="View routes in your application Overview"><img class="thumbnail" src="assets/images/App-overview.png"/></a>